 Color psychology is a crucial component of effectively portraying your brand.
-Before you choose your favorite color for designing your business cards, postcards, brochures or other printed marketing materials, think about the emotion that color evokes.
-Is that the emotion you want prospective clients to associate with your brand?
-For example, violet may be your favorite color, evoking the feeling of royalty and fantasy.
-But if […]
+Before you choose your favorite color for designing your business card, postcard, brochure, or other printed materials, think about the emotion that color evokes.
+Is that the emotion you want prospective clients and customers to associate with your brand?
+Color is a powerful tool, […]

-Color is a powerful tool and when used correctly it has the ability to make your business cards and other printed materials not only stand out, but work as effective marketing tool.
+Color is a powerful tool, and when used correctly, it has the ability to make your business cards and other printed materials not only shine, but work as an effective marketing tool.
 So what color is appropriate for your brand?
 Decide what feelings and thoughts your printed pieces should communicate.
 From there, select a color(s) that effectively depicts those emotions.
 Primo Print® offers graphic design services, and our in-house designers can help you choose colors that best represent your business and brand.

 Below you’ll find characteristics of some of the most popular colors when designing printed materials.